jxunze/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to delete an employee contact
-2. BistroBoss requests employee contact
+2. FnBuddy requests employee contact
 3. User provides required information
-4. BistroBoss deletes the employee contact
+4. FnBuddy deletes the employee contact

     Use case ends.

 **Extensions**

 * 2a.
 The contact book is empty.
     * 2a1.
-BistroBoss shows an error message.
+FnBuddy shows an error message.

         Use case ends

 * 3a.
 The given contact information is invalid.

     * 3a1.
-BistroBoss shows an error message.
+FnBuddy shows an error message.

       Use case resumes at step 2.